Koxx3/minimo/README.md

         - [✅] Nitro Boost ON/OFF
         - [✅] Aux ON/OFF
         - [ ] Mode Z ON/OFF
-    - [IN TEST 🔄] Disable electric brake with full battery
+    - [✅] Disable electric brake with full battery
     - [IN PROGRESS 🔄] Automatic ECO mode on low battery
     - [IN TEST 🔄] LCD Speed adjustment
     - [ ] Exponential acceleration curve